Skip to main content

 Questions about institutional scholarships can be directed to scholarships@cgi.edu.

-CGI partner, The Behavior Web, has graciously donated $500 to support students enrolled at Cummings Graduate Institute (CGI).
-The scholarship is to be awarded to enrolled students presenting at conferences.
-The money is to be used for conference registrations or expenses related to the event.
-Students must have their presentation accepted in order to be eligible for the scholarship.
-In addition, recipients of the scholarship are required to mention in their presentation that they received support from The Behavior Web and Cummings Graduate Institute.
+The grant is open to enrolled Cummings Graduate Institute for Behavioral Health Studies (CGI) students presenting at conferences.
+Students are required to submit a grant application to document the presentation and request funds.
+Students must have their presentation already accepted in order to be eligible for the grant.
+In addition, recipients of the grant are required to mention CGI in their presentation.

-These scholarships are ongoing and there is no deadline associated with the scholarships.
+These grants are ongoing and there is no deadline to submit.
 It is on a first come first serve basis.
 It is expected to have the submission in at a minimum of one month prior to attending and presenting at the conference.

-These scholarships are ongoing and there is no deadline associated with the scholarships.
+These grants are ongoing and there is no deadline to submit.
 It is on a first come first serve basis.
 It is expected to have the submission in at a minimum of one month prior to attending and presenting at the conference.

 Testimonials